-For employees

-It's the tools and information they need to connect, develop, and grow throughout their journey.
+For employees, it's the tools and information they need to connect, develop, and grow throughout their journey.

+In a short time, Bob can be deployed to enable communication, collaboration, and connectivity that drives stronger engagement, productivity, and business outcomes.
 Now is the time to make smarter decisions when it comes to your people and organization.